CCPA Rulemaking - Cybersecurity Audits

 Businesses evaluate other businesses through vendor risk management practices,

-to identify product vulnerabilities and data breach histories which can also assist with the CCPA’s risk-assessments requirements.
+vulnerabilities and data breach histories which can also assist with the

 c.
 What gaps or weaknesses exist in these laws, other requirements, or best practices for risk assessments?
 What is the impact of these gaps or weaknesses on consumers? d.
 What gaps or weaknesses exist in businesses’ or organizations’ compliance processes with these laws, other requirements, or best practices for risk assessments?
 What is the impact of these gaps or weaknesses on consumers?